maliMirkec/yaml-custom-fields/readme.txt

 8. Documentation page with comprehensive guides and examples

 == Changelog ==

+= 1.2.0 =
+* **NEW: Template Global Fields** - Define shared default values for all posts using the same template
+* **NEW: Per-field global/local toggle** - Each field can independently use template global or page-specific data
+* **NEW: Dual-field interface** - Visual side-by-side comparison of template global and page-specific values
+* **NEW: Auto-merge data hierarchy** - Intelligent data priority system (page > template global > site global)
+* Enhanced post editor UI with clear visual indicators for global vs local data
+* Improved field rendering system with unique IDs for dual fields
+* Added per-field preferences storage for granular control
+* Better reset functionality that preserves global data
+* Enhanced documentation with Template Global Fields guide
+* Improved admin interface organization for template management

 = 1.1.0 =
 * Improved code quality and WordPress Coding Standards compliance